typst/typst/tests/typ/compute/foundations.typ

 ---
 // Test failing assertions.
-// Error: 11-19 equality assertion failed: expected 10, found 11
+// Error: 11-19 equality assertion failed: value 10 was not equal to 11
 #assert.eq(10, 11)

 ---